Torkel Berglund

 Research interests

-In cooperation with plant breeders, ecologists and analytical chemists we are investigating the possibility to increase conifer defense against large pine weevil attack via seed treatment, which is a method suited to mass treatment.
-We also study induced defense against drought stress.
-It is known that plants can establish an epigenetic "memory" of earlier environmental stress which can result in more rapid and stronger respones when attacked again.
-We see the possibility to influence memory-functions in plants without a primary stress.
-In cooperative research we also investigate volatile communication between insects and treated plants.
+Cooperation with plant breeders, ecologists and analytical chemists has enabled investigation of the possibility to increase conifer defense against Hylobius abietis (large pine weevil) attack via seed treatment, which is a method also suited as a large scale strategy.
+The studies include induced defense against drought stress and also volatile communication between insects and treated plants.
+Our studies also include for example Salix (willow) and strawberry.
+It is known that plants can establish an epigenetic "memory" of earlier environmental stress which can result in more rapid and stronger responses when attacked again.
+We see the possibility to influence memory functions in plants without a primary stress, for example via molecules involved in plant stress signalling.